wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/buildmachine.md

 >     export BUILDMACHINE_SSH_PORT="1035"

 You need to give the script your laptop IP address.
-You can do this by going to https://www.whatsmyip.com and so, if your ip address is: "111.111.111.111" and pasting your ip address into your copy as follows:
+You can do this by going to [what's my ip](https://www.whatsmyip.com)and so, if your ip address is: "111.111.111.111" and pasting your ip address into your copy as follows:

 >     export LAPTOP_IP="111.111.111.111"